finia2NA/awt-pj-ss24-webxr-2/lib/README.md

 ## Getting Started
 The project was created following [this](https://www.tsmean.com/articles/how-to-write-a-typescript-library/) tutorial.

-- You can install the dependencies with `npm i`.
+- Install the dependencies with `npm i`.
-- The functions you want to expose should be exported from the index.ts file
+- The functions you want to expose should be exported from the `index.ts` file
--
+- Write tests for parts of the application using jest, in any folder named "tests".
+Run these tests using `npm test`.

+## Notes
+- Right now, only hello world is implemented.
+I put this here to test the testing and CI.
+When we actually have working functionality, we can of course remove this.